The 20 Best Dysfibrinogenemia Doctors in Italy

 Pisa, IT

-Gabriele Buda practices in Pisa, Italy.
+Gabriele Buda practices practicing medicine in Pisa, Italy.
 Ms. Buda is rated as an Experienced expert by MediFind in the treatment of Dysfibrinogenemia.
-Her top areas of expertise are Multiple Myeloma, Primary Amyloidosis, Cardiac Amyloidosis, Bone Marrow Transplant, and Tissue Biopsy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Multiple Myeloma, Primary Amyloidosis, Cardiac Amyloidosis, Bone Marrow Transplant, and Tissue Biopsy.

 Experienced in Dysfibrinogenemia